IrisC113/study-of-power-outages/README.md

 ></iframe>

 * Electricity price correlation

-The scatterplotshows a weak positive correlation between electricity prices and outage length (R² ≈ 0.18), with extreme cases of long outages (>50,000 minutes) occurring in areas of high electricity prices (>25 cents/kWh), suggesting that regulatory policy or underinvestment may be driving up both electricity prices and outage risk.
+The scatterplotshows a weak positive correlation between electricity prices and outage length, with extreme cases of long outages occurring in areas of high electricity prices, suggesting that regulatory policy or underinvestment may be driving up both electricity prices and outage risk.

 <iframe
   src="assets/outage-vs-resprice.html"